-A purchaser will generally look to conduct due diligence of the company or business which it is looking to purchase, to ascertain, as far as is possible, the nature and value of the assets and liabilities to be acquired, and confirm possible risks to which the company or business may be exposed.
-In some cases, such as where the purchaser is a competitor of the business or the seller is anxious for a quick sale and there are a number of interested parties, the seller may deny the purchaser any meaningful due diligence, but otherwise the purchaser will typically be afforded the opportunity to conduct at least some due diligence.
+A purchaser will generally conduct due diligence of the company or business which it is looking to purchase, to ascertain, as far as it is possible, the nature and value of the assets and liabilities to be acquired, and confirm possible risks to which the company or business may be exposed.
+In some cases, such as where the purchaser is a competitor of the business or the seller is anxious for a quick sale and there are a number of interested parties, the seller may deny the purchaser any meaningful due diligence, but otherwise the purchaser will typically be afforded the opportunity to conduct at least a high-level legal and financial due diligence.
+While the exact scope tends to vary depending on the specific requirements of the purchaser, in South Africa, purchasers tend to opt for a limited scope 'red flags only' due diligence that seeks to: confirm title to the shares or assets that are to be acquired; identify any change of control provisions or assignment restrictions in material contracts that may be triggered by the proposed transaction; and identify any material undisclosed risks and liabilities.

+The purchaser will generally look to have the key findings of the due diligence addressed in the SPA or other main acquisition agreement.
+Typically, material third-party and government consents and other issues requiring actions to be taken are included as conditions precedent, while other risks are typically mitigated by specific warranties and indemnities.
 The extent of the due diligence which the purchaser is afforded is likely to impact on the extent of the warranties which are given by the seller.
-Where the purchaser conducts a comprehensive due diligence, the seller is likely to be less willing to give wide ranging warranties.
+Where the purchaser conducts a comprehensive due diligence, the seller is likely to be less willing to give wide-ranging warranties.
 Where, however, the purchaser has not been afforded the opportunity to conduct any meaningful due diligence, the purchaser is likely to demand a full set of warranties and/or indemnities.